-The Aesthetic Surgery Institute in Houston, TX has helped hundreds of women achieve the look they want, and we offer financing to help make breast lift surgery more accessible and affordable.
+The Aesthetic Surgery Institute is one of the most trusted cosmetic surgery practices for breast lift surgery in Houston.
+We’ve helped hundreds of women get the breasts they want, and we offer financing to help make breast lift surgery as accessible and affordable as possible.
 View our breast lift gallery to see patient results.

-In patients who have significant breast volume loss, adding breast implants during breast lift surgery may provide better results, helping restore fullness and reshape the breasts.
-Your surgeon will counsel you on whether breast implants along with breast lift may be right for you.
+For patients who have lost a lot of volume in their breasts, adding implants during breast lift surgery may provide better results, restoring fullness and reshaping the breasts.
+Your surgeon will counsel you on whether breast augmentation along with breast lift may be right for you.

-After surgery, patients are advised to rest for 24-48 hours.
-Patients will wear a pressure garment or specialized bra for 24 hours a day for three to four weeks and must avoid gym exercise for four weeks.
-Patients also must avoid sun exposure on the breasts for a few months and take special care of the incision sites by applying scar reducing creams and silicone gel sheets.
-Bruising, swelling, and tenderness are normal after surgery and usually take about two to three weeks to subside.
+After surgery, you’ll need to rest for 1-2 days.
+It’s normal to have bruising, swelling, and tenderness after surgery that lasts for 2-3 weeks.
+You’ll wear a pressure garment or specialized bra 24 hours a day for 3-4 weeks, and you must avoid gym exercise for 4 weeks.
+You’ll also need to avoid sun exposure on the breasts for a few months and take special care of your incision sites with scar reducing creams and silicone gel sheets.

-Risks and Possible Complications: The risks and complications of breast lift surgery are similar to those of any invasive surgery and may include infection, hematoma, and—rarely—loss of nipple or areola tissues, which may require reconstructive surgery later.
-The risk of complications is minimized with an experienced cosmetic surgeon, like the experts at the Aesthetic Surgery Institute.
+Risks and Possible Complications: The risks and complications of breast lift surgery are similar to that of other invasion surgeries.
+They can include infection, hematoma, and—rarely—loss of nipple or areola tissues, which may require reconstructive surgery later.
+You can greatly reduce your risk of complications by using a highly trained cosmetic surgeon, like Dr. Do at the Aesthetic Surgery Institute.

 You can expect great results if you have realistic expectations from Rhinoplasty.
 Final results of nose reshaping cosmetic surgery may not be apparent until 6 months to a year after the surgery.